DynamoDB is one of the fastest-growing databases right now. It's fully-managed, has pay-per-use billing, and fits perfectly with serverless compute.

 In many cases, on-demand pricing will actually save you money directly over-provisioned pricing.
 Even when it doesn't, the total cost of ownership is likely to be lower with on-demand pricing as you are no longer worrying about capacity planning, maintaining auto-scaling infrastructure, or responding to throttling alerts at 3 in the morning.

-The words of my colleague, Jared Short, are instructive here: use on-demand pricing until it hurts.
+My suggestion is use on-demand pricing until it hurts.
 If your DynamoDB bill is not a significant portion of your combined AWS bill and engineering payroll, don't waste the time to fine-tune it.

 DynamoDB is quickly becoming the database of choice for more and more developers.
 Its scaling characteristics, flexible billing model, and serverless-friendly semantics make it a popular option for cloud-native applications.